pgorman/dangerjaunt/minirules.md

 	2. Missile fire
 	3. Melee

-To score a successful hit during missle fire or melee, the sum of the attacker's d20 to-hit roll, base attack bonus, and any situational bonuses must equal or exceed the target's armor class.
+To score a successful hit during missile fire or melee, the sum of the attacker's d20 to-hit roll, base attack bonus, and any situational bonuses must equal or exceed the target's armor class.
 The attacker rolls damage after a hit, and deducts the damage rolled from the target's hit points.
 Any character or monster reduced to zero or fewer hit points dies.

 ## Evasion and Pursuit ##

-One side, having stumbled into a disadvantageous situation, may try to evade the encounter altogether, so long as the other side has not taken them by surprise.
+A group of player characters or monsters, having stumbled into a disadvantageous situation, may try to evade the encounter, so long as the other side hasn't taken them by surprise.
-If it is monsters fleeing, the players decide whether to pursue them.
+If monsters take flight, the players decide whether to pursue.
 When player characters flee monsters, the referee consults the Monster (Re)actions table;
-a result of "hostile" means the monsters give chase.
+the monsters give chase on a "hostile" result.

-The faster side wins.
+The faster side wins a chase.
 If the pursuers have the higher movement rate, they catch the pursued.
 Those fleeing make good their escape if they have a greater movement rate than their pursuers.